 By Martin Søberg

-Since her student days in London at the Architectural Association School of Architecture, Iraqi-British architect Zaha Hadid (born 1950) has been intensely preoccupied with changing our general notions of space - not only in a physical sense, but also socially and culturally.
+Since her student days in London at the Architectural Association School of Architecture, Iraqi-British architect Zaha Hadid (born 1950) had been intensely preoccupied with changing our general notions of space - not only in a physical sense, but also socially and culturally.
 Hadid's projects are characterized by their dynamic formal qualities of sinuously, curving shapes, or crystallized strata.
 This sums up as a kind of new Baroque, a sensuous, more vibrant and engaging type of architecture.

 Hadid's projects during the late 1970s and 1980s were marked by a profound understanding of early 20th Century avant-garde artists and architects.
 In an attempt to redevelop and make relevant again the formal investigations of Russian Constructivism and Italian Futurism, her projects expressed utopian ideals.